Soniq7/To-do-list/README.md

 Clicking on green button will ~~strike-through~~ task text and mark green button as "✔" ticked.
 To remove any required task from to-do list, user can choose red button marked with "🗑" trash bin.

+There are two new buttons added: *"Ukryj ukończone"* (Hide Completed) and *"Zakończ wszystko"* (Complete all).

+- *Ukryj ukończone* button - function of this button is toggle between hide or to show done tasks.
+Depending on the current task list state, the button changes its name to "Ukryj" (hide) or "Pokaż ukończone" (show completed).

+- *"Zakończ wszystko"* - its function is to complete all tasks, and once this is done button becomes disabled.

 ![Presentation](https://github.com/Soniq7/To-do-list/blob/main/images/presentation.gif?raw=true)

 ### **Note:**